jce10/SPS_CATRiNA_EventBuilder/README.md

 cmake ..
 make
 ```

-To clone the repository use `git clone --recursive https://github.com/sesps/SPS_SABRE_EventBuilder.git`.
-The recursive flag is important; this tells github to pull all submodules associated with the repository.

 The binaries are installed to the `bin` directory of the event builder, and should be run from the event builder directory (i.e. `./bin/EventBuilderGui`).
 THe `bin` directory also contains a shell script named `archivist` for transferring data from a CoMPASS project to the
 event builder workspace.